-- 1. To lay before the members the Audited Financial Statements for the year ended 31st March 2021 together with the Report of the Directors, External Auditors and Audit Committee thereon; - 2.
-To declare a dividend recommended by the Board of Directors of the Company in respect of the financial year ended 31st March, 2021; - 3.
+- 1. To lay before the members, the Audited Financial Statements for the year ended 31st March 2022 together with the Report of the Directors, External Auditors and Audit Committee thereon. - 2.
+To declare a dividend recommended by the Board of Directors of the Company in respect of the financial year ended 31st March, 2022. - 3.
 To re-elect Non-Executive Directors, who, being eligible, offer themselves for re-election: - a.
-Mr. Obafunso Ogunkeye - b.
-Prof. Akachi Ezeigbo (74 years old) - c.
-Mr. Olayinka Lawal - 4.
-To ratify the appointment of Two (2) newly appointed Independent Non-Executive Directors, HRM Dr. Josephine A. Diete-Spiff and Joseph B. Daudu, SAN. - 5.
-To disclose the remuneration of the Managers of the Company in line with the provisions of Section 257 of the Companies & Allied Matters Act 2020 - 6.
-To authorize the Board of Directors to fix the remuneration of the External Auditors. - 7.
+Arc.
+Ayodeji Olorunda - b.
+Mr. Yomi Adewusi - c.
+Mr. Olayinka Lawal. - 4.
+To disclose the remunerations of the Managers of the Company in line with the provisions of Section 257 of the Companies & Allied Matters Act 2020. - 5.
+To authorize the Board of Directors to fix the remuneration of the External Auditors. - 6.
 To elect shareholders' representatives of the Statutory Audit Committee.